 TIP: You can keep sawdust from getting into other rooms by covering entrances with plastic sheeting and masking tape.

 Use a powered palm sander with fine-grit sandpaper, #200 to #300, to smooth the edges of the floor.
 Cover nail heads with wood putty.

 Vacuum the entire floor twice with the shop vac.
 Use the fine abrasive pads with the floor buffer to buff, going with the wood grain.
 The floor should take on a soft sheen.

 Use clean dry rags to apply the maple stain evenly.
-Have 1 person put the stain on, and another to spread it and wipe up spills and pools.
+Have one person put the stain on, and another to spread it and wipe up spills and pools.

 Apply a penetrating or urethane sealer after the stain has completely dried.
-Use a power applicator, a long-handled paint brush or super-low pile roller.
-Allow the sealer to dry for 48 hours before replacing furniture.
+Use a power applicator, a long-handled paintbrush, or super-low pile roller.
+Allow the sealer to dry for 48 hours before replacing the furniture.